Pee Wee Reese

 "He was the heart and soul of the 'Boys of Summer'." - Vin Scully

 Pee Wee Reese played sixteen years in the major leagues, missing three full years to World War II.
-He was in the top ten in MVP voting eight different times, appeared in seven World Series and was in ten All-Star games.
-His entire major league career was with the Brooklyn / Los Angeles Dodgers.
+He was in the top ten in MVP voting eight different times, appeared in seven World Series and was in ten All-Star Games.
+His entire major league career was with the Brooklyn and later Los Angeles Dodgers.

 A versatile player, he led the league in a variety of categories: walks in 1947, runs scored in 1949, stolen bases in 1952, and sacrifice hits in 1953.
 He was also second in triples in 1946 and was in the top ten in doubles three times.
-On the pennant-winning 1947 Dodgers, he and Jackie Robinson tied for the team lead in homers with 12.
-He played mostly in the days before Gold Gloves, but his range factors and fielding percentages during most of his career were good.
+On the pennant-winning 1947 Dodgers team, he and Jackie Robinson tied for the team lead in homers with 12.
+He played mostly in the days before Gold Gloves were awarded, but his range factors and fielding percentages during most of his career were good.

 [edit] Notable Achievements